Devconeta/Oasis/README.md

 - **Gallery Frontend:** Develop a user-friendly gallery interface where users can browse, search, and view research papers and associated NFTs with details.

-- **KYC for Researchers:** Implement a Know Your Customer (KYC) process to verify the identity of researchers, ensuring authenticity and credibility on the platform.

 - **Graph Viewer Frontend:** Create a frontend interface for visualizing and interacting with graph data, providing insights into research networks and connections.

 - **Funding Frontend:** Build an interface for users to contribute funds in many other ways to research projects, manage their investments, and track the progress of funded projects.